mbafadeyi/bare_metal/README.md

-# test
+# bare_metal
- this is a test
+ This is a directory of bre metal programming with C.